 I made an inquiry to 311 to ask if the Sacramento Police Department has a Dog Walker Watch program that helps dog walkers be more aware of their surroundings and learn how to effectively observe and report suspicious activity.
 The answer was no – no such program.
 So, I sent an inquiry to Council Member Jeff Harris asking if he thought this was something he might pursue.
 I will update this post to share his response.

 (UPDATED 8/3/17) I received a response from a staff member in the office of Council Member Harris.
 He has referred my inquiry to a Community Service Officer (CSO) with the Sacramento Police Department who coordinates neighborhood watch training, among other things.
 He inquired as to whether Dog Walker Watch is something that can be incorporated into neighborhood watch training.
-Stay tuned.
+Not long afterwards I spoke to the city staff person who coordinates the program.
+She thought that the Dog Walker Watch concept could easily be incorporated into the existing neighborhood watch training – and said that she would do so.
+So, it does not appear that an ancillary program is likely.

 Does your street/neighborhood celebrate National Night Out?
 Is your celebration more laid back – like ours – or does your neighborhood go all out?